Toyota Land Cruiser Insurance Rates

 Rates are averaged for all Toyota Land Cruiser models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Toyota Land Cruiser Insurance
+How to Find Cheap Toyota Land Cruiser Insurance

-The following is a quick review of the ideas that were covered above.
+The list below is a brief summary of the car insurance concepts covered above.

-- High-risk drivers with a DUI or reckless driving violation may pay on average $1,830 more every year for Land Cruiser insurance
+- High-risk drivers that tend to have accidents or serious violations may have to pay on average $1,830 more every year for car insurance

 Rate Tables and Charts